codenothing/level-two/packages/core/README.md

 Shortcut method for batch fetching a single required object.
 Any error is thrown instead of returned, and exception is raised if no value is found

-### `getMeta(id: IdentifierType)`
+### `getEntry(id: IdentifierType)`

-Shortcut method for batch fetching a single meta wrapped entry.
-Exceptions are returned, not raised
+Shortcut method for batch fetching a single Entry wrapped value.
+Exceptions are returned, not raised.

 ### `getMulti(ids: IdentifierType[])`